jart/blink/README.md

 different operating systems and hardware architectures.
 It's designed to do the same thing as the `qemu-x86_64` command, except that

-1. blink is 190kb in size, whereas the qemu-x86_64 executable is 4mb
+1. Blink is 196kb in size (or 126kb if optional features are disabled), whereas the qemu-x86_64 executable is 4mb in size.

-2. blink will run your Linux binaries on any POSIX platform, whereas qemu-x86_64 only supports Linux
+2. Blink will run your Linux binaries on any POSIX platform, whereas qemu-x86_64 only supports Linux.

-3. blink goes 2x faster than qemu-x86_64 on some benchmarks, such as SSE integer / floating point math.
-Blink is also faster at running ephemeral programs such as compilers
+3. Blink goes 2x faster than qemu-x86_64 on some benchmarks, such as SSE integer / floating point math.
+Blink is also much faster at running ephemeral programs such as compilers.

 [`blinkenlights`](https://justine.lol/blinkenlights) is a TUI interface that may be used for debugging x86_64-linux programs across platforms.